- Department Services

 - All nongovernmental commercial property owners are eligible.

-- Priority will be given to improvements that eliminate blight and make the greatest visual impact on the surrounding environment, particularly those that have a prime location, historical, or community/social value, as determined by DART.
+- Priority will be given to improvements that eliminate blight and make the greatest visual impact on the surrounding environment, particularly those that have a prime location, historical or community/social value, as determined by the DART Board.

 - The application must be made by the property owner unless permission is granted in writing to the tenant by the owner.
 Grant-funded improvements are meant to be permanent and lasting in nature.